Endpoint Security, CrowdStrike, Prevention Policies

 One of the most essential components of CrowdStrike are its prevention policies.
 Prevention policies are rules that determine the types of malware detection and prevention mechanisms the CrowdStrike agent utilizes on your endpoints.
 Without a defined policy, hosts will be unprotected by CrowdStrike.

 Prevention policies may only be configured by an account with the Falcon Administrator role.
-Units utilizing an Organizational Instance will not have access to this role, and should instead submit change requests to https://go.illinois.edu/epshelp.
+Units utilizing the Community or a Named instance will not have access to this role, and should instead submit change requests to https://go.illinois.edu/epshelp.

 To access the prevention policies, use the left navigation bar and select Configuration > Prevention Policies.